silverhammermba/blog/_drafts/ui.markdown

 Most likely the actual problem you are trying to solve is the dependency injection; a true PI-driven-design would address that directly rather than taking the easy option of using a singleton.

+It is very easy to simplify a software design by making an assumption that a certain kind of flexibility won't be needed.
+However you should have evidence supporting that assumption, or you should consider what happens if your assumption turns out to be wrong.
+Will lots and lots of code need to be refactored?
+If the evidence is sparse or the potential impact is large, the simplification is too risky.
+If you want to make that assumption you need to find a way to isolate it to a small part of your software design such that less extensive refactoring would be required.

+## Conclusion

+When you design your software, start with the users: the people on your team!
+How will they use the software?
+Remember that in this context "use" means: reading the code, extending the code, bug fixing the code.